wmahfoudh/crabai/README.md

 CrabAI is inspired by Fabric's core idea but takes a minimalist approach.
 It's designed to be an small, self-contained binary that does one thing well: send a prompt to an LLM and return the response.

-**Please note** that I created CrabAI for my own use and I do not exclude bugs, so do not hesitate raise issues.
-I'll try to address them if I have time.
+*Please note that CrabAI was developed for personal use, and while I’ve done my best to ensure its reliability, bugs may still occur.
+If you encounter any issues, feel free to open an issue, I’ll do my best to address them when time permits.*

 **Design principles:**
 - One static Rust binary, no Python or Node.js dependencies